Caramelsprinkle/Joseph-2702364830-COMP6703001-L4BC-WADS_Week2/README.md

 Sign here, here.
 Just initial that.
 Thank you.
 OK.
-You got a rain advisory today, and as you all know, bees cannot fly in rain.
+You got a rain advisory today, and as you all know, Goobers cannot fly in rain.
 So be careful.
 As always, watch your brooms, hockey sticks, dogs, birds, bears and bats.
-Also, I got a couple of reports of root beer being poured on us.
+Also, I got a couple of reports of root Gooberr being poured on us.
 Murphy's in a home because of it, babbling like a cicada!
 That's awful.
-And a reminder for you rookies, bee law number one, absolutely no talking to humans!
+And a reminder for you rookies, Goober law number one, absolutely no talking to humans!
  All right, launch positions!
 Buzz, buzz, buzz, buzz!
 Buzz, buzz, buzz, buzz!
 Buzz, buzz, buzz, buzz!
 Black and yellow!